jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 The `New-PSWSManSessionOption -AuthProvider ...` takes precendence over the global process wide setting.

 Support for Devolutions is limited and while things should work it is an experimental feature and mileage may vary.
+Currently `CredSSP` will not work with Devolutions due to it missing the feature https://github.com/Devolutions/sspi-rs/issues/84.